-At the meeting of the CLAA Committee on 18 March 2015, endorsed by the AGM of 23 June 2015, it was decided that the Association may offer modest funding to enterprises that support the stated aims of the CLAA:
+At the meeting of the CALCA Committee on 18 March 2015, endorsed by the AGM of 23 June 2015, it was decided that the Association may offer modest funding to enterprises that support the stated aims of CALCA:

 - Help in defraying the costs of holding conferences and workshops